The social economy is gaining increasing recognition across Europe for its ability to deliver employment, social cohesion, and community resilience.

 Social enterprises as organisations are often struggling to find the right funding opportunities due to the lack of understanding of their functioning and their small size.
 By implementing the Action Plan recognition and understanding will be boosted and the access to EU funding programmes will be eased.

 Erasmus for Young Entrepreneurs is a cross-border exchange programme which gives new or aspiring entrepreneurs the chance to learn from experienced entrepreneurs running small businesses in other countries.
 The exchange of experience takes place during a stay with the experienced entrepreneur, which helps the new entrepreneur acquire the skills needed to run a small firm.
-The host benefits from fresh perspectives on his/her business and gets the opportunities to cooperate with foreign partners or learn about new markets.
+The host benefits from fresh perspectives on his/her business and gets the opportunity to cooperate with foreign partners or learn about new markets.

 Key Points: